xephyr-us/TkinDocs/README.md

 pip install <packagename>
 ```

 TkinDocs is implemented exclusively using Python 3, and maintains a custom minimalist syntax.
 This project does not depend on XML, HTML, or any other preexisting markup language.
-This project's only dependency is Tkinter, a framework with which most Python interpreters ship.
+This project's only dependency is Tkinter, a package with which most Python interpreters ship.

 If your interpreter did not come with Tkinter installed, run the following command to install it: